HandsOnDataViz/book/spreadsheet/share/README.md

 {%youtube%}PoLhyld3KLo{%endyoutube%}

-1) In the New menu of Google Drive, select Google Sheets.
+1) Sign in to your Google Drive (http://drive.google.com), and in the New menu, select Google Sheets.

 2) New spreadsheets are private by default.
 Only the owner can view and edit.